wsloth/serverless-container-benchmark/README.md

 # Serverless Container Benchmark

-This Serverless Container Benchmark is inspired by the [CloudRepublic Serverless Function Benchmark](https://github.com/CloudRepublic/CloudRepublic.BenchMark).
+This Serverless Container Benchmark is inspired by the [CloudRepublic Serverless Function Benchmark](https://serverlessbenchmark.cloudrepublic.nl/).

 It measures the cold start performance of serverless containers running on [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps) in multiple regions.

+## Why?

+Cold start performance is a critical aspect of serverless architectures, as it directly impacts the user experience.
+By benchmarking the cold start times of serverless containers across different regions, we can identify what workloads are acceptable to run serverless and which ones should have minimum resource guarantees.

+This benchmark is not a critique on the Azure Container Apps platform, but rather an exploration of the trade-offs involved in serverless computing.

 ## Architecture